arashout/arashout.site/_posts/2018-02-20-keep-a-daily-log.md

 - Logs
 - cron
 ---
 I have recently started keeping daily log to keep track of TODOs, resolved problems, questions and notes about new things I've learned.
-It has been a great boon to my productivity but it also ensures I am much more focused and succint during stand-ups in the morning because I can simply look through the previous day's log for talking points (instead of trying to remember what I did Friday on Monday!).
+It has been a great boon to my productivity but it also ensures I am much more focused and succinct during stand-ups in the morning because I can simply look through the previous day's log for talking points (instead of trying to remember what I did Friday on Monday!).

 If anyone is curious here is my setup:

-- Generate an empty markdown file with some pre-defined sections
+* Generate an empty markdown file with some pre-defined sections
-  - So I don't have to create a header for TODOs each time
+  * So I don't have to create a header for TODOs each time
-- Keep the markdown file open throughout the day and periodically fill it in, whenever I hit an issue or accomplish something
+* Keep the markdown file open throughout the day and periodically fill it in, whenever I hit an issue or accomplish something
-- Send it the completed log file to my Slack via the Slack API so I can have it on my phone during stand-up the next morning
+* Send it the completed log file to my Slack via the Slack API so I can have it on my phone during stand-up the next morning
-  - I have automated this step with a cron job
+  * I have automated this step with a cron job

 I generate the template for the log with this function:

 ```bash
 generate_log(){
     now=`date +"%Y-%m-%d"`